Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/tutorial-jira.md

 Set name to **Atlassian Jira** and check the **Active** field.
 Click **Submit**.

-Open the new created **Service Provider** and click on **Edit...** under the **Integration Users** tab at the bottom of the screen.
+Open the newly created **Service Provider** and click on **Edit...** under the **Integration Users** tab at the bottom of the screen.

-Select the user that you have just created, by dragger the user to the right column using the arrow buttons.
+Select the user that you have just created, by dragging the user to the right column using the arrow buttons.

 Click on **Save**.